 - Apply noindex tags to pages that should not appear in search results.
 Thank-you pages, internal search results, staging pages, login pages, and admin pages should all carry a

-<meta name="robots" content="noindex">tag. - Verify that important pages are NOT accidentally noindexed.
+<meta name="robots" content="noindex">tag. - Check that important pages are NOT accidentally noindexed.
 This is one of the most common technical SEO mistakes we see on Singapore websites.
-A single misplaced noindex tag on a key landing page can remove it from Google entirely.
+One misplaced noindex tag on a key landing page can remove it from Google entirely.

 - Use the URL Inspection tool in Google Search Console to check the index status of important pages.
 This tool shows you exactly how Google sees each page — whether it is indexed, excluded, or has issues.